apolinario/dashcoch-AT/README.md

 Software forked from [
 daenuprobst/dashcoch](https://github.com/daenuprobst/dashcoch) and adapted for Austria.
 It has been originaly developed for [Switzerland](http://www.corona-data.ch).
-Merci, [@daenuprobst](https://github.com/daenuprobst) for open sourcing this!
+Merci vielmal [@daenuprobst](https://github.com/daenuprobst) for open sourcing this!

 Austrian data comes from [Bundesministerium für Soziales, Gesundheit, Pflege und Konsumentenschutz](https://www.sozialministerium.at/Informationen-zum-Coronavirus/Neuartiges-Coronavirus-(2019-nCov).html).
 No data has been taken from news websites, newspapers, etc. Only public data was used.

 For the origin of the data sources for other countries see [daenuprobst/covid19-cases-switzerland](https://github.com/daenuprobst/covid19-cases-switzerland).